 - Things we do with your consent for marketing purposes

-What legal basis does DC have for processing my information?
+What legal basis does DC have for processing your information?

 DC may process your information because: